omeldar/raytracer/docs/17_config_files.md

 As the raytracer grew more capable, the number of command-line arguments became unmanageable.
 Resolution, samples per pixel, recursion depth, scene setup... passing these by CLI quickly became a headache.

-To make the project more scalable and flexible, we moved to using **JSON configuration files**.
+To make the project more scalable and flexible, we move to using **JSON configuration files**.

 ## 🔢 Why JSON?

 - Human-readable and editable
-- Easily parsed in Haskell (via Aeson)
+- (more or less) easily parsed in Haskell (via Aeson)
 - Allows deeply nested config (camera, materials, lights, etc.)
 - Enables saving and sharing entire scene setups